Matir Moina: Controversy and censorship

 After the initial screening at Cannes, the film got international press coverage for its positive portrayal of Bangladesh as well as its tolerant traditions.
 Due to its religious content the film was banned from public screening in the country by the Bangladesh Film Censor Board.
 The ban also claimed that it provided a distorted image of the madrasa system in the sub-continent.
 After a massive campaign against the ban was launched in the Bangladeshi media and on the Internet, there was pressure on the Bangladeshi Government to revoke the ban.
-Tareq and Catherine Masud brought a case against the ban in the Bangladesh Supreme Court, Appellate Division, and the decision in their favor was reversed.
+Tareq and Catherine Masud brought a case against the ban in the Bangladesh Supreme Court, Appellate Division, which ruled in their favour.
 As a result, the film was allowed to be released in Bangladesh in late 2002.

 Television broadcasting

 Channel Four, the UK-based public service television broadcasting company, bought the broadcasting rights from ICA, the UK distributor of the film.
 In July 2005, as the first Bangladeshi film it was on-air in UK television.
 The film was later televised in Argentina on 26 September 2006, and in the United Kingdom on 20 December 2006.